n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 orthographic order in which they are presented visually.

 > Note: Primarily, this means moving dependent-vowel (matra) glyphs,
-> "Ra,Halant" glyph sequences, and other consonants that take special
+> "Ra,Halant,ZWJ" glyph sequences, and other consonants that take special
 > treatment in some circumstances.
-"Ra" and "Rra" may
+"Ya" may take on special forms,
-> take on special forms, depending on their position in the syllable.
+> depending on its position in the syllable.
 >
 > These reordering moves are mandatory.
 The final-reordering stage
 > may make additional moves, depending on the text and on the features